 3. Do referral emails actually work for SaaS?

-Yesβreferral emails can drive highly qualified signups because they come from trusted recommendations.
+Yes—referral emails can drive highly qualified signups because they come from trusted recommendations.
 They’re especially powerful in SaaS where users often talk to peers in the same space.
-With Encharge, you can track performance, tweak messaging, and double down on what works.
+Think of it like a mini-launch.

 How to get results: